 As I stare at the carousel carrying luggage and oversized brown boxes labeled “Balikbayan”, I can feel the energy and jolts of excitement that propel every hand that grabs them.
-Emerging from long, tedious flights I see faces which reveal eagerness to bring home gifts labeled “made in USA” to their loved ones.
+Emerging from long, tedious flights, I see faces that reveal eagerness to bring home gifts labeled “made in USA” to their loved ones.
 “Stateside” is a word uttered with pride, despite the haggard faces of the sleep-deprived.
 I remember one such woman who sat beside me during my flight.
-Tina, is in her forties, still single and seems content being so, something unusual for a Filipina of her generation.
+Tina is in her forties, still single and seems content being so, something unusual for a Filipina of her generation.

 “I have been traveling for 24-hours…my boss paid for my airline tickets which gave me 8-hours of layover in Bangkok.
 He said this was the cheapest deal.”
 Tina uttered to me, wearing a gracious smile and dark circles around her eyes.
 “You know, this is the first time in five years that I’m coming home.
 We had three deaths in the family within this time but I continued to work because I needed the money to help them.”
 She added, sounding somewhat resigned.